What is a trademark?

 How do I apply for registration?

 You can download a Trademark/Service Mark application, or contact this office at (502) 564-3490 to request one by mail.
 You must completely and correctly fill out the application, provide three specimens showing actual use of the mark, submit a drawing of all elements of the mark and pay a fee of $10.00 per mark per class.
-The application must be signed in the witness of a notary public and returned to:
+The application must be signed in the presence of a notary public and returned to:

 Secretary of State